 3. Fort Imperial

-While you’re at the top of Mount Srđ, step into Fort Imperial to take in some of the military history of Dubrovnik.
+While you’re at the top of Mount Srđ, step into Fort Imperial to take in some of the military history of Dubrovnik – it’s one of the top things to do in Dubrovnik for those looking to learn about the country’s past.
 The Fort also houses an exhibit on the military history and homeland war of Dubrovnik.
 This lesser-known view point is an amazing place to gaze upon the Old Town and across the Dalmatian coastline, without having to elbow your way past hordes of other tourists.
 Entrance is 30 Kuna for adults.

 There are several entry points to the wall, but the main one is at the start of the Stradun, right as you walk into Old Town via the Pile Gate.
 Hang onto your ticket because there are a few checkpoints along the way.

-Another reason why you should hang onto your ticket is because it also grants you entry into Fort Lovrijenac (AKA Fort of St. Lawrence), just outside Old Town.
+Another reason why you should hang onto your ticket is because it also grants you entry into Fort Lovrijenac (AKA Fort of St. Lawrence), just outside Old Town at the western entrance to the city.
 We actually went to Fort Lovrijenac 1 day after we had bought the ticket for the City Walls, and it was still valid for entry into the Fort.
-It sits atop a steep cliff and you are pretty much handed free rein to wander around – it’s a great place to spend an hour or two on a hot day, and gives you amazing views of Old Town.
+It sits atop a steep cliff standing 37 metres in height, and you are pretty much handed free rein to wander around – it’s a great place to spend an hour or two on a hot day, and gives you amazing views across the Dubrovnik Old Town and city walls.

 Where to eat and drink in Dubrovnik